leandersen/jonathan-swift-exploratory-text-analytics/README.md

 # A Digital Critical Edition of Jonathan Swift

 An exploratory text analytics study of the complete works of Jonathan Swift (1667–1745), built for DS 5001 (Exploratory Text Analytics).
-The project asks whether unsupervised methods, given only vocabulary, reproduce the genre groupings traditionally assigned to Swift's writing — or reveal a different organization underneath them.
+The project asks whether unsupervised methods, given only vocabulary, reproduce the genre groupings traditionally assigned to Swift's writing or reveal a different organization underneath them.

-**Author:** Lucas Andersen (pbp8nq@virginia.edu)

 ## Motivation